Andyargueasae/chloroscan/docs/source/main/beginner_tutorial.rst

 - --corgi-settings-pthreshold: P-value threshold for filtering contigs.
 Default is 0.90.
 Bigger value means more stringent filtering.

 - --corgi-settings-save-filtering: Whether to save the filtered contigs using CORGI.
-Default is False.
+Default is False and the customized python scripts in chloroscan could achieve quite fast writing speed.

 - --corgi-settings-batch-size: number of contigs to be processed in one batch.
 Default is 1.
 Smaller batch size can reduce memory usage and elevate speed.